 The graph above shows the harmony between online and offline activities.
 Online grew strongly, but it was also used to boost the whole business – translating into solid growth for the brick and mortar business, no doubt making most department store operators envious.
 Yet, in isolation, both channels would most likely flat line or decline.

-Today, Nordstroom delivers a single brand experience across all channels, having invested in both online and offline experience.
+Today, Nordstrom delivers a single brand experience across all channels, having invested in both online and offline experience.
 Their customers can also buy via social or text, with same day delivery via Uber Rush or curbside pickup.
-Key strategic partnerships and acquisitions have also helped underpin Nordstroom’s strong performance.
+Key strategic partnerships and acquisitions have also helped underpin Nordstrom’s strong performance.

-The Key Lesson: Nordstroom’s holistic investment in omnichannel and instore has underpinned total growth, and given them an edge in the battle for relevance.
+The Key Lesson: Nordstrom’s holistic investment in omnichannel and instore has underpinned total growth, and given them an edge in the battle for relevance.